LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 </div>

-And where for compatibility we impose that for each $\alpha,\beta$ the function
+And where for compatibility, we impose that for each $\alpha,\beta$, the function

 <div>